 Finally, once your students have investigated the world of design, they may be ready to create their own masterpieces.
 Alice Keeler offers a nice how-to article on creating presentation templates in Google Slides.

-This blog was updated on October 11, 2017 to include more free templates.
+This blog was updated on June 9, 2019 to include more free templates.
 If you want to see templates for students to use in Google, check out these.
-Or join us for our monthly free-to-members Google webinars that will have you creating and looking like a pro.
+Also, more free templates are available here.

 I like this article it is amazing and good